-ID Name Age Sex Ethnicity Onset Symptoms Food Animal Notes 1 NT 34 F W/N 2/4/16 BI.
-D, F Chicken, eggs Dog Dog food 2 PR 2 Μ U/U 1/30/16 V,D,F Chicken, spinach None Brother ill
+ID Name Age Sex Ethnicity Onset Symptoms Food Animal Notes 1 NT 34 F W/N 2/4/16 Bl.
+D, F Chicken, eggs Dog Dog food 2 PR 2 М U/U 1/30/16 V ,D, F Chicken, spinach None Brother ill

-- If the outbreak was reported in association with an apparent common local event (e.g., party, conference, rodeo), a restaurant/caterer/home, or other possible local exposure (e.g., pet store, camp), contact hospitals in your jurisdiction to alert them to the possibility of additional HUS cases. - Review other laboratory-confirmed cases to determine if others might have attended the event as well - If isolates have not already been submitted to the DSHS laboratory for confirmation and whole genome sequencing, request hospital/clinical labs submit isolates for confirmation and whole genome sequencing.
+- If the outbreak was reported in association with an apparent common local event (e.g., party, conference, rodeo), a restaurant/caterer/home, or other possible local exposure (e.g., pet store, camp), contact hospitals in your jurisdiction to alert them to the possibility of additional HUS cases. - If isolates have not already been submitted to the DSHS laboratory for confirmation and whole genome sequencing, request hospital/clinical labs submit isolates for confirmation and whole genome sequencing.
 See Laboratory Procedures. - Work with any implicated facilities to ensure staff, students, residents, and volunteers receive hand hygiene education, and review hygiene and sanitary practices currently in place including: - Policies on, and adherence to, hand hygiene - Storage and preparation of food - Procedures for changing diapers and toilet training - Procedures for environmental cleaning - Recommend that anyone displaying symptoms seeks medical attention from a healthcare provider. - Exclude individuals from handling food, engaging in child-care, healthcare work, or attending child-care, if they are symptomatic.
 See Exclusions in Case Investigation section. - Enter outbreak into NORS at the conclusion of the outbreak investigation.
 See Reporting and Data Entry Requirements section.